 #22 Airflow Checked

-Considering how important airflow is to the success of any air conditioning unit, you need to make sure that it is checked regularly.
-This can be done a number of ways, though taking a close look at the ductwork is where you may want to start.
+Considering how important air flow is to the success of any air conditioning unit, you need to make sure that it is checked regularly.
+This can be done in a number of ways, though taking a close look at the ductwork is where you may want to start.
 Checking the actual airflow, however, can be a little difficult if you do not have the right equipment.

 Pro Tip: If you are noticing high energy bills or slower than normal heating and cooling, you might want to have professional help.
 When first installing an air conditioner, airflow should repeatedly be checked as well.